grantcodes/micropub-action/README.md

 **Required** The post to create.

-The action tries to be intelligent and figure out if you are using a form encoded style object, json style object or a json string.
+GitHub actions require inputs to be strings, so you must write the post as a json string or use the `toJSON` function.
+But to make things easier you do not need to write valid mf2 json as the action tries to be intelligent and figure out if you are using a form encoded style object or json style object and fill in missing types.

 ## Outputs